sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 5. **Cold Temperature**
    Low temperature (<20°C), no motion, bright light.

-Expected runtime output includes `[EVENT]`, `[INFO]`, and `[PROPERTY]` markers indicating both control actions and property validation.
+Expected runtime output includes `[EVENT]`, `[INFO]`, and `[PROPERTY]` markers indicating both control actions and property observation.

-## Result files and paper-related table
+## Result files and property-marker mapping

-The smart-home execution case study table in the paper is supported by the committed scenario logs.
+The smart-home execution case study is supported by the committed scenario logs.

 The relevant files are: